Receive updates via email. Enter your email address:

 It contains glucose, cane sugar, fructose, dietary fibre, vitamin C, amino acids, and potassium.

 Although daikon can be quite spicy, that hasn't stopped people from using it raw in salads.
 It just has to be "treated" first.
-It is most popularly grated and marinated with salt and left to stand for a while to reduce its "bite".
+In that I mean pickled.

 The Japanese likes to pickle the daikon.
 One of the most distinctive pickled products is the yellow pickled slices that are almost always served in Japanese bentos.
+But cutting them into long thin strips and marinating them in some salt and vinegar is a common way of doing a quick starter.

 It can be cut into chunks and cooked in soups or stew.
 After sufficient simmering, it loses its spicy taste and takes on the flavour of the soup or stew it is cooked in.
 It is popular in stews featuring beef, lamb or mutton.